GLASS COFFEE MUGS, Y’ALL.

 It’s actually too small (like the Bodum 8oz and the St Anthony Industries in position 1 and 2), so I tend to reach for it less than others.
 But, it’s significantly thicker glass than the rest, which makes me trust it more (for things like pressing an AeroPress coffee down into it).

-This mug is solid.
+This mug is solid and still deserves a spot on our list of the best double walled coffee mugs.
 It’s a totally adequate double-walled glass coffee mug.
 If it was the only one I knew to exist in the world, I’d use it and still find it vastly superior to ceramic in 90% of circumstances.
 That said, nothing about it makes me excited.
 It’s solid, but it’s handle is a little too small and confined for my taste.

 I’m Still On the Lookout for More Double Glass Coffee Mugs!

 If you’ve come across a double-walled coffee mug you love and want me to see, please get in touch.
-I’ll admit to feeling a little more cash-strapped than I’d like right now, but even with that you send me an Amazon link and you know I’m smashing that “Buy” button the instant the page presents one I like.
+I’ll admit to feeling a little more cash-strapped than I’d like right now, but even with that, if you send me an Amazon link for a double wall glass mug, you know I’m smashing that “Buy” button the instant the page presents one I like!

 I hope, if you haven’t already, you try a double-walled coffee mug.
-They’re tons of fun and so pretty.
-You really must try them at least once in your life.
-Best of luck 🙂
+They’re tons of fun and so, so pretty.
+You really must try them at least once in your life! 🙂

 TL;DR summary of the best double glass coffee mugs: